kylecuberg/Zebraprinter/README.md

 Python 3.10 is the currently supported version.
 If you wish to change this, you may use any version >3.7, but if you plan to edit, the version of python must be updated in the pyproject.toml in the "target_version" under tool.black

-## Installation
+## Installation - Windows

-1. Make sure computer has Python installed & you know the location of the python executable file.
+1. Make sure computer has Python installed (Version must be >= 3.7, 3.10 is preferred)& you know the location of the python executable file.
 2. Download & extract files from Github
 3. Move whole folder to desired location
 4. Must run this line from command line for new users: